- Gemini Home

 10. Who will select the members of the LPTAC?

-The LPTAC will have 10 'partner' members, six from the US, two from Canada, and one each from Australia and Argentina.
+The LPTAC will have 9 'partner' members, six from the US, two from Canada, and one from Argentina.
 These members are nominated by the corresponding designated Gemini Board members, or their delegates, and approved by the Gemini Director.
 Additional members may be appointed by the Observatory in order to balance the scientific expertise in the committee.
 Any qualified, unconflicted scientist may serve in these 'at-large' positions; they do not need to come from the Gemini partnership or participating LLP partners.

 11. What is the purpose of "considerations if allocated in band 2" requirement in the proposal narrative?